 Software: You should have access to software for data analysis.
 Such software includes STATA, SPSS, etc. which you should have on your own computer.
 Even though software is available in labs on campus, you may need to use this software to finish an assignment in this course and to analyze your own dissertation data later.

 REQUIRED READINGS

-Note: General Readings come from the required textbook.
+Note: General Readings come from the required textbook(s).
 Supplemental readings are posted on Blackboard.
-Please prepare a 250-word talking points and questions for each supplemental.
-Post as one document.
+See Blackboard for more information.

 UNIT 1: Syllabus Review and Course Overview